mhanberg/blog/_posts/2017-10-24-cron-jobs-on-heroku.md

 A common practice is to create a __cron job__ whenever you have a task you need done periodically.

-> The software utility Cron is a time-based job scheduler in Unix-like computer operating systems.
-People who set up and maintain software environments use cron to schedule jobs (commands or shell scripts) to run periodically at fixed times, dates, or intervals. [[1]](#1)
+> The software utility [Cron](https://en.wikipedia.org/wiki/Cron) is a time-based job scheduler in Unix-like computer operating systems.
+People who set up and maintain software environments use cron to schedule jobs (commands or shell scripts) to run periodically at fixed times, dates, or intervals. [^1]

-On something like AWS, you would have the ability to create normal cron jobs and, when dealing with a Ruby on Rails application, you could use the Whenever gem [[2]](#2)  to interface between Cron and your application code.
+On something like AWS, you would have the ability to create normal cron jobs and, when dealing with a Ruby on Rails application, you could use the [Whenever](https://github.com/javan/whenever) gem to interface between Cron and your application code.

-<p style="font-size: x-large">On Heroku, this isn't possible.</p>
+**On Heroku, this isn't possible**

-This is due to Heroku's Dyno [[3]](#3) infrastructure, which is composed of virtualized Linux containers that are restarted daily, which resets it's file system.
-Heroku also states that Cron does not perform well on horizontally scaling platforms [[4]](#4).
+This is due to [Heroku's Dyno](https://www.heroku.com/dynos) infrastructure, which is composed of virtualized Linux containers that are restarted daily, which resets it's file system.
+Heroku also states that [Cron does not perform well on horizontally scaling platforms](https://adam.herokuapp.com/past/2010/4/13/rethinking_cron/).

 Luckily, Heroku has an add-on that just came out of beta which makes for a pretty easy solution.
-The Scheduler [[5]](#5) add-on is free, utlizes one-off dynos (whose uptime will count towards your monthly usage), and will make use of Rake tasks (for non-rails applications, scripts can be add to the `bin/` directory).
+The [Scheduler](https://elements.heroku.com/addons/scheduler) add-on is free, utilizes one-off dynos (whose uptime will count towards your monthly usage), and will make use of Rake tasks (for non-rails applications, scripts can be add to the `bin/` directory).

 Let's install the add-on.
 This can be done via the CLI or the web UI, but I'll show you the CLI method.
-(This assumes you already have the Heroku CLI installed and logged in).
+This assumes you already have the Heroku CLI installed and logged in.

 ```zsh
 $ heroku addons:create scheduler:standard